Wildfire: Prevention and mitigation

 Strategies for wildfire prevention, detection, control and suppression have varied over the years.
 One common and inexpensive technique to reduce the risk of uncontrolled wildfires is controlled burning: intentionally igniting smaller less-intense fires to minimize the amount of flammable material available for a potential wildfire.
 Vegetation may be burned periodically to limit the accumulation of plants and other debris that may serve as fuel, while also maintaining high species diversity.
-While other people claim that controlled burns and a policy of allowing some wildfires to burn is the cheapest method and an ecologically appropriate policy for many forests, they tend not to take into account the economic value of resources that are consumed by the fire, especially merchantable timber.
+While other people claim that controlled burns and a policy of allowing some wildfires to burn are the cheapest method and an ecologically appropriate policy for many forests, they tend not to take into account the economic value of resources that are consumed by the fire, especially merchantable timber.
 Some studies conclude that while fuels may also be removed by logging, such thinning treatments may not be effective at reducing fire severity under extreme weather conditions.
+Regulatory barriers can in some cases delay wildfire prevention measures.

 Building codes in fire-prone areas typically require that structures be built of flame-resistant materials and a defensible space be maintained by clearing flammable materials within a prescribed distance from the structure.
 Communities in the Philippines also maintain fire lines 5 to 10 m wide between the forest and their village, and patrol these lines during summer months or seasons of dry weather.
 Continued residential development in fire-prone areas and rebuilding structures destroyed by fires has been met with criticism.
 The ecological benefits of fire are often overridden by the economic and safety benefits of protecting structures and human life.